Magnum Research

-Magnum Research Inc. (MRI) was an American privately held corporation based in Fridley, Minnesota which manufactured and distributed firearms.
+Magnum Research, Inc. (MRI) was an American privately held corporation based in Fridley, Minnesota which manufactured and distributed firearms.
 The majority owners, Jim Skildum (President and CEO) and John Risdall (Chairman, COO), had been with the company since its founding in 1979.

 In June 2010 Magnum Research, in financial difficulties, was sold to Kahr Arms, an American-based producer of compact pistols.

 Products

+Desert Eagle Pistol

 MRI was responsible for the design and development of the Desert Eagle pistol.
-The design was refined and for some time the pistols were also manufactured by Israel Military Industries until 1995, when MRI shifted the manufacturing contract and license to Saco Defense in Saco, Maine.
+The design was refined and for some time the pistols were also manufactured by Israel Military Industries (IMI) until 1995, when MRI shifted the manufacturing contract and license to Saco Defense in Saco, Maine.
 In 1998 MRI shifted manufacturing back to IMI, which later reorganized under the name Israel Weapon Industries.
 Since 2009 the Desert Eagle Pistol has been exclusively produced in the USA only, at MRI’s Pillager, Minnesota facility.
 Both Saco and IMI/IWI were strictly manufacturing contractors: all of the intellectual property, including patents, copyrights and trademarks of the Desert Eagle since its creation have been the property of Magnum Research Incorporated, excluding the patent on the production model which was owned by IMI.

+Jericho 941 Pistol / Baby Eagle

 Magnum Research imported the IMI/IWI Jericho 941 series of pistols under the Baby Eagle name until the end of 2008 and resumed importation of this model in 2011 under the name Baby Eagle II.
 Currently, the Baby Eagle name is used on a new series of striker-fired polymer-framed pistols.
 For a time they also imported the Barak SP-21 pistol, but it is no longer offered.

+Single-Action Magnum Revolvers

 Other products include the BFR series of single-action magnum revolvers, the Mountain Eagle rifle, Magnum Lite rifle, and Micro Desert Eagle.

+Custom Service

 MRI offered custom gunsmithing services and had a line of guns that were coated with titanium nitride in artful patterns and designs.